nonoesp/laravel-folio/README.md

 # laravel-writing

-A writing system for Laravel 4.
+A writing system for Laravel 5.

+*The following notes are deprecated and are for the Laravel 4 version.*

 ## Installation